Uskmouth power stations

 The Uskmouth power stations (also known as the Fifoots Point power stations) refers to a series of two coal-fired power stations at the mouth of the River Usk in the south-east of Newport, Wales.
-The first of the two station, Uskmouth A power station, was built in the 1940s and demolished in 2002.

-The second station, Uskmouth B power station, was built in the 1950s and is currently undergoing a conversion to run on biomass and waste plastic.
+The first of the two stations, Uskmouth A power station, was built in the 1940s and demolished in 2002.
+The second station, Uskmouth B power station, was built in the 1950s and as of 2023 has been decommissioned and mothballed.